catasaurus/catasaurus/README.md

 # I am catasaurus.
 # 😼

-➵ I'm proficient with Python.
-I've done some stuff with Javascript, Go, and Rust.
-By done stuff I mean I learned some of the basic syntax :)
+➵ I'm proficient with Python, C/C++, and Javascript/.

 ➵ I have been coding since 2020